mehulkar/mehulkar.com/web/source/blog/2025/01/how-i-do-project-management.md

 ### Measuring progress

 We have to be able to keep tabs on progress in a predictable fashion.
-This has the dual effect of marketing a project (consistently appearing in the collective mindshare) and creating incentives to iterate in small chunks.
-Ironically this also creates the reverse influence of creating progress where there might not have been any.
-Conversely, measuring progress consistently also finds problems sooner.
+This has the dual effect of marketing a project by appearing in the collective mind share repeatedly, and creating incentives to iterate in small chunks.

+Measuring progress consistently also finds problems sooner.
 For example, if there are no updates for a period of time, is the project even active?.
 It's better to know that, debug it, and make a clear decision to pause, cancel, or pivot the project.

 ### Staffing

 Finishing projects means you can start other projects.
-This doesn't mean you have to stop iterating, it means you can shuffle people and priorities at a predictable time.
-This is vital to healthy teams, both from an organizational standpoint (we need to know that a team is shipping) and a personnel standpoint (we need to reduce knowledge concentration and offer people the chance to od other things).
+This doesn't mean you have to stop iterating, it means you have a pivot point to shuffle people and priorities.
+This is vital from an organizational standpoint (we want to know how teams are performing) and a personnel standpoint (we want to reduce knowledge concentration and offer people the chance to do other things).

-### Promotions / Reviews
+### Performance Reviews

-Reviewing someone's performance will always include some form of "Person X {led|worked on|} on Project Y".
-At this point, the definition of Project Y or the degree of Person X's involvement should not be contentious.
-It should also not be hard for a person in charge of promotions to get a list of these statements.
-We have tools for that.
+Performance reviews will always include some form of "Person X {led|worked on}
+Project Y".
+At this point, the definition of Project Y or the degree of Person X's involvement should not be under question.
+It should also be easy for the person in charge of reviews to get this information.

 ---